Skip to main content

 - FAQ → Auto-respond with suggestion

-How Bedrock Agent Invocation Works
+How Bedrock Agent invocation works

 When Elementum invokes a Bedrock Agent:

-AWS Bedrock APIs Used
+AWS Bedrock API used

-• agentAliasId: The alias ID of the agent
+• agentAliasId: The alias ID of the agent.

-• agentId: The unique identifier of the agent
+• agentId: The unique identifier of the agent.

-• sessionId: Session identifier for conversation continuity
+• sessionId: Session identifier for conversation continuity.

-• inputText: The message to send to the agent
+• inputText: The message to send to the agent.

 Documentation: Amazon Bedrock InvokeAgent API

-Security Model
+Security model

 AspectImplementation